-Today, 15 out of every 100 persons in the world, or 978 million people, live with a disability.
+Today, 15 out of every 100 persons in the world, or one billion people, have a disability.

-IFES works towards fostering partnerships among disabled person’s organizations (DPOs), civil society and governments.
-IFES strives to remove barriers which prohibit full participation of persons with disabilities as voters and candidates.
-When barriers are removed, voters with disabilities are afforded their full rights as citizens.
+The International Foundation for Electoral Systems (IFES) promotes democratic stability, active citizen participation and strong civil society, governance and transparency worldwide.
+IFES works toward fostering partnerships among disabled person’s organizations (DPOs), civil society and governments.
+In coordination with local partners, IFES strives to remove barriers which prohibit full participation of persons with disabilities as voters, poll workers, observers and candidates.
+When barriers are removed, people with disabilities are afforded their full rights as citizens.

 A true democratic process sees each citizen, voter or candidate, participate.